sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

    - The double-encrypted payload
    - The encrypted private key shards
      - Each shard will have metadata indicating which archaeologist the shard maps to.
-   - The hash of each unencrypted shard.
 6. The embalmer will create a transaction to initialize the sarcophagus, including:
    - Payment for the sarcophagus (bounty / digging fees).
      - Payment for each archaeologist will be included (as there will be `n` participating archaeologists).
      - The archaeologists will provide their payment info to the embalmer using libp2p.
    - Payment for upcoming arweave TX.
-   - Participating archaeologists' public keys.
+   - The hash of each unencrypted shard.
    - Participating archaeologists' addresses.
 7. Once the TX in previous step is successful, the embalmer will send each archaeologist the TX ID (and potentially other participating archaeologist identifiers).
    - Each archaeologist will confirm that the payment posted is sufficient.